NBM69/tortoolkit/readme.md

 ## Notes:
 Needs to be rebased to newer v0.2.4 beta.
-Working an a alternative PyPi package similar to ksssomesh/tgmb.
+Working an a different deployment strategy (Docker Image).

 ## Deploy via Heroku
 - Fork this repository